 The first FAA-approved simulator in Paris, France

 For IFR training, the simulator (BATD) is second to none.
 It's possible to repeat an exercise without external pressure and at a very affordable cost.
 The real flights which were prepared with the simulator are 10 times more efficient: the whole flight can be conducted from the startup clearance at the apron, with all phases of flight, in a variety of aircraft, in any weather conditions.
 It's also a good opportunity to practice English and French communication.

 GNSS (RNP, GPS, RNAV) approaches

 The simulator has LNAV and LPV capability.

-More details relative to the GPS approaches here.
+More details relative to the GPS approaches are available here.

 Before flying IFR to the Isle of Man, Madrid or Copenhagen for the first time, it could be useful to try the approaches to be more confident.
 With its worldwide airport database, the simulator will be of a great help.

 Some airfields like Raron or Saanen in Switzerland have very special VFR traffic patterns.
 Practice these special patterns before you get there.

 The simulator is also a valuable (and cheap) tool to improve the skills of the VFR pilot who has inadvertently entered IMC.